pmacdonald/test/README.md

 ### Undo
 In GitHub Desktop, you can "Undo most recent commit"
 This should only be applied on your own work.
 Once the commit has been pushed (ie. you can see it online) you should not undo, but instead "revert".
 Remember that you can never truly delete any changes in Git, so what this actually does is move the branch "label" to the previous commit.
-The old commit is still there, you just cant see it because it's no longer part of the current branch.
+The old commit is still there, you just can't see it because it's no longer part of the current branch.

 ### Revert
 "Undo" can only be applied to that last commit.
-You can undo multiple times, but you what is you want to undo the second-last commit, but keep the last?
+You can undo multiple times, but what if you want to undo the second-last commit, but keep the last?
 Here you must "revert" a commit.
 What this actually does is create a new commit that reverses the changes

 ### Push
 Push any new commits from the current branch on your local machine to an online repository (a remote).
-Either your fork (the remote called "origin") or the or the official shared version (the remote called "grantadesign")
+Either your fork (the remote called "origin") or the official shared version (the remote called "grantadesign")

 ### Pull
-As with push, but instead pulling changes from online onto you local machine.
+As with push, but instead pulling changes from online onto your local machine.

 ### Merge
 To add the changes contained in one branch into another branch, or from one fork into another fork.
 This is will usually be where you make changes in your own fork, and then merge them into the official grantadesign version.
 Merging is often done through a Pull Request